 The Yakan are the indigenous inhabitants of the island province of Basilan, and their hometown is in Lamitan.
 The Yakan women are known to be the finest weavers in the Philippines and entire Southeast Asia.
 Aside from weaving, the Yakans are agriculturists growing upland rice.
 The traditional cycle of rice production is depicted in the hand gestures and footwork stances of their dances.

-Parageyan (Works) Kametettoahan (Ancestors)
+Parageyan (Works) Kamatettoahan (Ancestors)

-2. Tuntungan/Megtanim Paley*
+2. Tuntungan/Megtanem Paley*

 4. Mag eddo dawen Pandan *